dknoma/kiyobot/README.md

 [https://github.com/dknoma](https://github.com/dknoma)

-Current Version 0.1.0
+Current Version 1.0.0
-* Basic message viewing and sending.
+* Kiyobot, Diskiyord, and JSQLModeler

 # NOTES
-> Since this is implementing a custom library, it may not be finished in time.
+> ~~Since this is implementing a custom library, it may not be finished in time.~~

-In the case that this custom library is not finished in time, an existing Discord Java library like Javacord or JDA will be used in its place.
+~~In the case that this custom library is not finished in time, an existing Discord Java library like Javacord or JDA will be used in its place.~~

+API was developed on time!